 5K Age Groups (Men & Women) - 11 and Under, 12-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+

-What is a Timing-Tag?
-A light-weight electronic device embedded in a foam strip, a timing tag is unique to each bib number and will record a runner's official time, beginning when a participant crosses the start line and concluding as he or she crosses the finish.
-Timing tags are affixed to the actual race bib and will be distributed at the Expo with each runner packet.
+Race Timing What is a Timing-Tag?
+An electronic device embedded in a small sticker, a timing tag is unique to each bib number and will record a runner's official time, beginning when a participant crosses the start line and concluding as he or she crosses the finish.
+Timing tags are affixed to the back of the actual race bib and will be distributed at the Expo with each runner packet.

-Remember: NO TAG, NO FINISHING TIME!
-Your bib number must be worn on the front of your body at chest height in order to be read by the timing systems.
+Remember: NO BIB TAG, NO FINISHING TIME!
+Your bib number must be worn on the front of your body at chest height - outside of your additional layers - visible from the front please - in order to be read by the timing systems.
 Do not bend/fold/cut/alter the bib number and timing tag in any way.
 NO need to return the bib/tag post-race, it's yours to keep!